sahib/rmlint/docs/rmlint.1.rst

     Also traverse hidden directories?
 This is often not a good idea, since directories like ``.git/`` would be investigated.
-    With ``--partial-hidden`` hidden are only shown if they're inside duplicate directories.
-Normal regular duplicates are not shown.
+    With ``--partial-hidden`` hidden files and folders are only considered if they're inside duplicate directories (see --merge-directories).

 :``-b --match-basename``: